 I am also working on two additional projects.
 The first, tentatively titled REFed: Rankings, Careers, and Anxieties in British Higher Education, is a mixed study of the effects of Research Assessment Exercises/Research Excellence Framework on the evolution of British social sciences.
 By combining large datasets of career trajectories, funding, publications, and other traces of scholarly activity with oral histories of British academics, the study seeks to provide a detailed overview of how ranking and rating systems transform the dynamics of scholarly fields through time.

-My next book project, tentatively titled The Architectures of Liberty: Market Gardeners, Intellectuals, and Urban Planners in Enlightenment England, traces the history of London’s urban markets in the seventeenth and eighteenth centuries as an opportunity to explore connections between the reorganization of cities and elites, the re-embedding of market regulation, and the emergence of liberal political thought.
+A longer term project concerns the materialities of political liberalism.
+Tentatively titled The Architectures of Liberty: Market Gardeners, Intellectuals, and Urban Planners in Enlightenment England, this (book) project traces the history of London’s urban markets in the seventeenth and eighteenth centuries as an opportunity to explore connections between the reorganization of cities and elites, the re-embedding of market regulation, and the emergence of liberal political thought.
 Here, my concern is not only with the marketplace as an object of design, aesthetics, everyday practices and calculated construction but also on its role as a generative site of politics.

 In addition to these larger projects, I also study art markets, emerging technologies, ‘big data’, and am currently collaborating with Carrie Friese and Nathalie Nuyts of the London School of Economics on the project Care as Science.
 I am also studying the politics and epistemologies of data science, as part of a small project funded by the Institute for Practical Ethics of UC San Diego.